menu

 Overview

 New London is a very small village located in the state of Ohio.
 With a population of 2,386 people and just one neighborhood, New London is the 428th largest community in Ohio.
-Much of the housing stock in New London was built prior to World War II, making it one of the older and more historic villages in the country.
+New London has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, New London is generally considered to be a blue-collar town.
-47.21% of the New London workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+New London is a blue-collar town, with 47.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New London is a village of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in New London who work in office and administrative support (10.48%), management occupations (7.84%), and sales jobs (6.04%).

 Setting & Lifestyle